Ninazu: Character and iconography

 Ninazu was also regarded as a warrior deity, especially in Eshnunna.
 He was both described and possibly depicted as armed with two maces.
 While no artistic representations of him have been identified with certainty, his symbols mentioned in textual sources include snakes and the "snake-dragon" mushussu.
-In an Early Dynastic zami hymn he is also compared to a black dog, known from later Mesopotamian incantations and compendiums of omens as a symbol of death.
-"The Elam star," one of the Mesopotamian names of the planet Mars, was associated with Ninazu in astronomical texts.
+In one of the Early Dynastic Zame Hymns he is also compared to a black dog, known from later Mesopotamian incantations and compendiums of omens as a symbol of death.
+"The Elam star", one of the Mesopotamian names of the planet Mars, was associated with Ninazu in astronomical texts.

 Associations with other deities

 Multiple traditions regarding Ninazu's parentage existed.
 He was regarded either as a son of Ereshkigal and a "Great Lord" (possibly to be identified with Gugalanna, known from the god list An = Anum and from the myth Inanna's Descent to the Nether World), who might have been analogous to anonymous deities described as "mighty cow" and "untamable bull" attested as his parents elsewhere, of Enlil and Ninlil (an association originating in Eshnunna but present also in other sources, including the myth Enlil and Ninlil), or of Suen.
 Frans Wiggermann assumes that the genealogies where Ereshkigal is listed as his mother represent the original tradition, and making Ninazu a son of Enlil and Ninlil was the result of absorption of some features of Nergal.
-In an Early Dynastic text from Shuruppak the god of Enegi, presumably Ninazu, is already referred to as "Nergal of Enegi."
+In an Early Dynastic text from Shuruppak the god of Enegi, presumably Ninazu, is already referred to as "Nergal of Enegi".
 The existence of a tradition in which Gula was Ninazu's mother, occasionally proposed in scholarship, should be considered baseless according to Andrew R. George.

 The god Ninmada, called the "snake charmer of An," was consistently regarded as Ninazu's brother.
 In the myth How grain came to Sumer the brothers gift grain and flax to mankind.
 In the myth Enlil and Ninlil Ninazu's brothers are instead Nanna, Nergal and Enbilulu, though he retains a connection with agriculture there nonetheless.

-In most sources the goddess Ningirida is listed as his wife (a relation first attested in the Ur III period) but less commonly he could be the husband of Ukulla (normally the wife of Tishpak), and there are also instances where Ereshkigal is referred to as his wife rather than mother.
+In most sources the goddess Ningirida is listed as Ninazu's wife (a relation first attested in the Ur III period) but less commonly he could be the husband of Ukulla (normally the wife of Tishpak), and there are also instances where Ereshkigal is referred to as his wife rather than mother.
 The children of Ninazu and Ningirida were the god Ningishzida and his two sisters, in a single incantation he is also addressed as the father of the healing goddess Nintinugga.
 The names of the two daughters associated with Ningishzida vary between sources, with the best attested being Amashilama, known from a myth about the death of this god.